livingdocsIO/documentation/content/reference/public-api/imports/images.md

 --description--

-The image import does both create and update images.
-The import remembers the `externalId` / `systemName` pair and if an import matches an existing pair, it will update (Hint: consider how to rebuild the externalId when you want to update images).
+The image import creates images.
 The image import in Livingdocs is asynchronous.
 You post a batch of images that you want to import and get back an id with which you can query later to get your result.

+You can patch existing media library entries with the [patch endpoint]({{< ref "/reference/public-api/media-library" >}}).

 ##### Use Cases